tomy2105/KnowledgeNotes/cpp/cpp11.md

 In addition constant expressions need not be of integral or enumeration type anymore.

 `constexpr double earth_gravitational_acceleration = 9.8;`
 `constexpr double moon_gravitational_acceleration = earth_gravitational_acceleration / 6.0;`

-Such data variables are implicitly const, and must have an initializer which must be a constant expression.

-To construct constant expression data values from user-defined types, constructors can also be declared with `constexpr`.
-A `constexpr` constructor's function body can contain only declarations and null statements, and cannot declare variables or define types, as with a `constexpr` function.
-There must exist argument values such that, after argument substitution, it initializes the class's members with constant expressions.
-The destructors for such types must be trivial.

-The copy constructor for a type with any `constexpr` constructors should usually also be defined as a `constexpr` constructor, to allow objects of the type to be returned by value from a constexpr function.
-Any member function of a class, such as copy constructors, operator overloads, etc., can be declared as `constexpr`, so long as they meet the requirements for constexpr functions.
-This allows the compiler to copy objects at compile time, perform operations on them, etc.

-If a constexpr function or constructor is called with arguments which aren't constant expressions, the call behaves as if the function were not constexpr, and the resulting value is not a constant expression.
-Likewise, if the expression in the return statement of a constexpr function does not evaluate to a constant expression for a given invocation, the result is not a constant expression.
 ### Modification to the definition of plain old data

 ### Extern template